 Two years ago, "where do I run my agent?" had one honest answer: on a VM you maintained yourself.
 In 2026, the honest answer depends on who's asking.
-The AI agent platform space has fragmented into at least four distinct archetypes, each with different commitments baked in — language, framework, pricing shape, and what you have to build yourself.
+The agent platform space has fragmented into at least four distinct archetypes.
+Each one bakes in a different set of commitments around language, framework, pricing shape, and how much plumbing you're expected to build yourself.

 This is a survey, not a ranking.
-If you're evaluating where to put an agent that real users will touch, the goal here is to help you recognize which archetype each platform belongs to — and why that determines more than any feature list.
+If you're evaluating where to put an agent that real users will touch, the goal here is to help you recognize which archetype each platform belongs to.
+That recognition usually matters more than any feature list.

 Four Archetypes

 Every platform marketed as "for AI agents" in 2026 fits into one of four buckets.
-The bucket matters because it tells you what the platform was designed to do first — and what's bolted on.
+The bucket matters because it tells you what the platform was designed to do first, and what's bolted on after.

 Two options sit outside the grid.
 Zapier AI is a no-code automation tool with agent features — different audience, different shape.
 And self-hosting is always an option; it's just a commitment to be your own platform team.